Market ups and downs.

-- Laws of supply and demand - desirable shares will tend to go up in price, and others may fall.
+- Companies which are growing profits or dividends will tend to go up in price, and others may fall.

-- News about a particular share, nation or industry - good news or results will lift the price while bad news may cause it to fall.
+- News about a particular company, nation or industry - good news or results will typically lift the price while bad news may cause it to fall.

-- Market sentiment or confidence - how investors are feeling about a particular share, or about an economy in general, has a strong influence on the market.
+- Market sentiment or confidence - how investors are feeling about a particular investment, or about an economy in general, has a strong influence on the market.

-The overall trend is upward - but downturns will happen.
+The long term trend is upward - but downturns will happen.

-Ups and downs in the market are inevitable, and it can be stressful to see the value of your investment fall.
+Ups and downs in markets are inevitable, and it can be stressful to see the value of your investment fall.

-Despite day-to-day changes, the long-term market trend is upward.
-The average annual return from the share market has historically been around 10%, but in any given year the returns could be higher or lower than that.
+Despite short term fluctuations, the long-term market trend is upward as economies grow.
+The long-term market return from the share market have historically been ahead of bonds, which in turn have been ahead of cash deposits and inflation.
+However, in any given year returns from shares or bonds could be higher or lower or even negative.

 Remember that a managed investment fund is not a savings account.
 Gains are not guaranteed; your balance will fluctuate.
-A higher-risk growth fund will probably go up and down more than a conservative or defensive fund.
+A higher-risk growth fund should be expected to achieve higher long term returns but will tend to go up and down more than a conservative or defensive fund.
+Conservative or defensive funds will also experience fluctuations, to a lesser degree, because they also invest in bonds and shares.
 That's one reason why it's so important to choose the right KiwiSaver or managed fund that fits your needs.